openfoodfacts/openfoodfacts-ios/README.md

 ### SwiftLint

-We have a script that runs when buildin the app that executes SwiftLint to enforce a series of conventrions and style to the code.
+We have a script that runs when building the app, it executes SwiftLint to enforce a style and conventions to the code.

 You can install [SwiftLint](https://github.com/realm/SwiftLint/) with Homebrew:
 ```